-- 1. Prior to the first day of class of the enrollment period, 100% of tuition will be refunded with the exception of the non-refundable seat deposit, application fees, visa fees, and health insurance fees. - 2.
-During the first 60% of the enrollment period, the refund of tuition will be pro-rated based on the withdrawal date. - 3.
-After completion of 60% of the enrollment period, there are no refunds of tuition. - 4.
+- 1. Prior to the first day of class of the enrollment period, 100% of tuition will be refunded except for the non-refundable seat deposit, application fees, visa fees and health insurance fees. - 2.
+During the first 40% of the enrollment period, the refund of tuition will be pro-rated based on the withdrawal date. - 3.
+After completion of 40% of the enrollment period, there are no refunds of tuition. - 4.
 There will be no cancellation or refund for the clinical semester once a rotation is scheduled.

+e.
 Debt Management

 Financial Awareness Counselling is provided to all students during orientation where the students are provided with information on managing their finances effectively while at medical school.
 TAUCOM also provides a variety of scholarships that include the Guyana Scholarship, the CARICOM Scholarship, and academic performance scholarships.
-All students are provided information about tuition and installment options at the time of admission and counselors are available to provide information on student loans from banks and other financial institutions.
+All students are provided with information about tuition and instalment options at the time of admission and counsellors are available to provide information on student loans from banks and other financial institutions.

+f.
 Emergency Fund

 TAUCOM provides an emergency fund of 30,000 GYD to help students in emergency situations.
 The Finance Office is open from 8:00 AM to 5:00 PM, Monday - Friday, and has an open-door policy.
-When students are away from the campus on clinical rotations, they are able to contact the office by telephone, mail, or e-mail to obtain services.
+When students are away from the campus on clinical rotations, they can contact the office by telephone, mail, or e-mail to obtain services.

-Attendance
+12. Attendance